 - Based on video taped endoscopy (so probably better than reality, because everyone is looking at exactly the same images), 47 expert endoscopists (so, again, probably better than reality) reviewed and classified the ulcers displayed

 - For type 1a and 1b lesions, there was OK agreement (kappa of 0.76 and 0.61 respectively)

 - For all others, kappas were horrible, between 0.44 and 0.49

 So although stigmata of hemorrhage may be changed by PPIs, it is not a reliable outcome and it is not a patient centered outcome.

 That is probably enough, but there are some interesting notes on some of the individual studies.

 Lau JY, Leung WK, Wu JC, et al. Omeprazole before endoscopy in patients with gastrointestinal bleeding.
 N Engl J Med.
 2007;356:(16)1631-40. [pubmed]

-- David Newman contacted the lead author.
-He admits that they changed their primary outcome partway through the study when it became obvious that they were not going to be able to demonstrate a mortality benefit (the original primary outcome)
+- They changed their primary outcome partway through the study when it became obvious that they were not going to be able to demonstrate a mortality benefit (the original primary outcome)